meilleur777/BluesDataSet/README.md

 - Implement reasonable delays between requests to avoid overloading servers
 - Use the data for personal research purposes only, respecting copyright restrictions
 - Consider reaching out to website administrators for permission if using data commercially
+- Be aware that some data may be subject to copyright or other intellectual property rights